brunorijsman/dske-python/docs/protocol-guide.md

 The sender (say Carol) allocates the authentication key and uses it to sign the message.
 Carol sends the meta-data for the authentication key (but not the key value), the signature, and the message itself to the receiver (say Celia).
-Celia extracts the authentication key value from her copy of the PSRD and uses it to validate the received signature.
+Celia uses the received key meta-data to extract the authentication key value from her copy of the PSRD and uses it to validate the received signature.

 The scheme that we have described thus far becomes impractical if we have a very large number of clients.